skx/marionette/README.md

 }
 ```

-The only parameter supported/used is the `message` value:
+The only valid parameter is `message`, which must be a single string.

-* `message` - The message to print before terminating the script.
+See also [log](#log), which will log a message but then continue execution.